vphantom/pyritephp-example/DEVELOPERS.md

 ### Form Events

+**YOU SHOULD USE THESE ON ABSOLUTELY EVERY FORM!**

 These events require the `$form_name` argument be supplied, which should be unique to the entire application, possibly matching the form's HTML `ID`.
+Combined, they guarantee that each form displayed will be submitted at most one single time and that they will not be submitted outside of a valid session.

 #### form_begin (*$form_name*)

 Generate unique form ID to guarantee one-time validity which expires with the current session.
-Should be triggered with `grab()` within templates at the beginning of HTML `FORM` blocks.
+Should be triggered with `grab()` within templates at the beginning of HTML `FORM` blocks, with `|raw` filtering as this outputs a hidden `INPUT`.

 #### form_validate (*$form_name*)